 1. Keep your audience in mind.
 Who will be using and filling out your forms?
 What device will they be using?
 Will they need additional instruction to fill out the form?
 Are they going to be trained on how to use and complete your form?

 3. Add a little color.
-This is mentioned above, but you can color different fields by using our alert type feature.
+As mentioned above, you can color different fields by using our alert type feature.
 I wouldn’t go too crazy with the colors, but adding a little color helps to reinforce what you are trying to communicate.
 If you want your users to see your important note about Making sure they lock all doors before leaving the location, having the background color of that field as red or yellow might help reinforce that point.

-6. Before you start writing script or adding rules, rename your fieldkeys.
-By default, FastField will automatically name your fieldkeys to something generic.
-It is a good habit when creating your forms to rename the fieldkeys to something descriptive about the actual field.
+6. Before you start writing script or adding rules, rename your field keys.
+By default, FastField will automatically name your field keys as something generic.
+It is a good habit when creating your forms to rename the field keys to something descriptive about the actual field.
 For Example - Lets say you have a script to calculate an area:

 7. Try not to add required fields until you’re almost finished building your form.
 If you add hundreds of required fields to your form while you are still testing and building your form, each time you check your form on the app, you will need to fill in each of those required fields before you can submit and check your reports.
 Add them later in your building process and it will save you a lot of time.